Step 1: Choose Your Program Specialization: Major, Minor or Honours

 - (b) a generic year level (e.g. CHEM 2nd)

-In many cases, transfer credit articulation will be complete by mid-June or July.
+In most cases, transfer credit articulation will be complete by mid-June.
 If by mid-June you don’t see information about your transfer credits on the Student Service Centre, please contact Science Advising.
 For international students, the process can take longer – please be patient and see our tips for how to register while you wait for more information.

 Depending on the institution you’re arriving from, UBC may need to do more work to articulate (evaluate and determine) your unassigned transfer credit.
 For instance, students transferring from institutions within British Columbia or other major institutions in Canada will not need to have their unassigned credits further articulated.
 However, students transferring from institutions overseas may have a number of unassigned credits which need to be further articulated upon arrival.